zerosign/presto/README_td.md

 ## Sending pull-request

-1. merge changes to the "master" branch
+1) merge changes to `master` branch

-2. create a branch from the latest "facebook" branch with descriptive name:
+2) create a branch from the latest `facebook` branch with descriptive name:

 ```sh
 $ git checkout facebook